 Why did you pick this date (January 20) for the realignment to begin?

-20/20 vision is popularly understood as possessing clear vision, which coincides with WMUK’s new vision, identity, brand and outlook for the new year and coincides with the year in which it will be launched.
+20/20 vision is popularly understood as possessing clear vision, which coincides with WMUK’s new vision, identity, brand and outlook for the new year and coincides with the year in which it was launched.
 We’ve branded this new vision and identity, “Relaunch 2020.”
 In keeping with “Relaunch 2020,” we’re starting our new service on the 20th.

 I don’t live in Kalamazoo, and can’t receive the 89.9 FM signal.

 That’s okay – we have several ways to enjoy our classical service through the simulcast on WMUK’s HD-2 service on our primary 102.1 FM signal.
 Additionally, most new cars have HD radios factory-installed, which allow you to listen to the primary HD-1 signal, or secondary programming on HD-2.

 Here are a few models which you may wish to consider: